 They should think again.
-Trump may be a kindred spirit and his triumph is a setback for the liberal consensus that nationalists across Europe and North America agitate against.
+Trump may be a kindred spirit.
+His triumph is a setback for the liberal consensus that nationalists in Europe and North America are trying to tear down.
 But he is no friend of European nations.

-The British right has one good reason to welcome Trump’s victory: Unlike the outgoing president, Barack Obama, the New York businessman sympathizes with the British cause to exit the European Union and has promised to swiftly put a bilateral trade pact in place.
+The British right has one good reason to welcome Trump’s victory: Unlike the outgoing president, Barack Obama, the Republican sympathizes with the British cause to exit the European Union.
+He has promised to swiftly put a bilateral trade deal in place.

 Obama infamously warned that the United Kingdom would find itself “at the back of the queue” if it left the EU.

-That said, there is no guarantee Trump will sign a trade agreement that’s in the British interest.
+That said, there is no guarantee that Trump will sign a trade agreement that is in the British interest.

-Indeed, as Alex Massie has argued in The Spectator, the opposite is more likely.
-There is nothing in Trump’s career to suggest he believes in the concept of a win-win bargain:
+Alex Massie argues in The Spectator that the opposite is more likely.
+There is nothing in Trump’s career to suggest he believes in the concept of a win-win: